Body found at New Mexico compound identified as missing boy

 Prosecutors have accused Ibn Wahhaj of leading firearms training for two teenage boys at the compound to carry out attacks on schools, banks and police.

-Lawyers for the five defendants say they are being discriminated against because they are black Muslims who practiced faith healing and taught their children how to shoot.
-Neighbors and relatives dispute allegations the children were starving.
+Lawyers for the five defendants say they are being discriminated against because they are black Muslims who practised faith healing and taught their children how to shoot.
+Neighbors and relatives dispute allegations that the children were starving.

-A district judge received death threats on Tuesday after she granted bail to the defendants.
+Ibn Wahhaj must remain in custody while he faces a warrant for his arrest in Georgia for child abduction.
+His wife Jany Leveille, a Haitian national, is in immigration custody and faces possible deportation for living illegally in the United States for more than 20 years, according to Immigration and Customs Enforcement.

+Defendants Lucas Morten, his wife Subhannah Wahhaj and her sister Hujrah Wahhaj remain in Taos County jail.

-Reporting by Andrew Hay in Taos, N.M.; Editing by Matthew Lewis
+Reporting by Andrew Hay in Taos, N.M.; Editing by Matthew Lewis and Paul Tait